dreamhost/dreamhost.css/docs/spacing/index.md

 <hr />

 ## Margins
-<p class="t-l">Margin utilities are prefixed with m- and can be used to push other elements away from any side in t-shirt sizes.</p>
+<p class="t-l">Margin utilities are prefixed with m- and can be used to push other elements away from any side.</p>

 <p>Use the convention m-size or m-side-size, e.g m-l or m-bottom-l.</p>